lalelisealstad/mybook-dashboard/README.md

     - add all figures to callback, and add figures to be returned in the callback action
     - add text to inform reader upload was working
 - add loading things so people can see it is loading.
-- improve text on how to find goodreads library.
+- improve text on how to find goodreads library. - > just split the text and the instructions into two divs... much easier

 # Developing:
 #### filters and drop downs: